MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 Leveraging Whimsical, I collaborated seamlessly with my Product Manager and Lead Engineer to gather their feedback.

-{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-03.jpg" alt="Screenshot showing ideation work in Whimsical" caption="User Journey Map and Wireframes in Whimsical. *Illustrations purposely blurred due to confidentiality restrictions*" figClass="" %}
+{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-03.jpg" alt="Screenshot showing ideation work in Whimsical" caption="User Journey Map and Wireframes in Whimsical. *Illustrations purposely blurred due to confidentiality restrictions*" figClass="large-post-image" %}

 I then reconnected with the internal team members previously interviewed to walk them through the wireframes.
 Presenting the wireframes to them served a dual purpose:
 - ensuring our direction aligned with their insights